 If you are running a firm that deals in Digital Marketing or collection of data, then you have to read whole guidelines properly, or the LAW could prosecute you.

 Incorporate point of view; the top officials have to work around and find new ways to make this data collection and user data legal.
-The GDPR is a big deal because it is demanding billions worth organisations to evolve from May, 25th, 2018.
+The GDPR is a big deal because it is demanding billions worth organizations to evolve from May, 25th, 2018.

-4. What are The Penalties?
+4. What Are The Penalties?